 groupby

 The variable configuration for two-way charts.
 Valid values are "column" or "row".
-Default is "column".
+Default is "column", which means the first variable in the interaction will be used for the "column" variable, and the second variable for the "rows" on the panel.
 The "row" option effectively reverses the variable configuration.

 npanelpos